raiyan24r/messenger-chatbot-tutorial/README.md

 ## Step 2 : Connecting App to the Page
 Now that we have successfully created our app we will connect the app to our business page.
-   * From the app page find and click on *Set Up* for Messenger .You’ll be redirected to the Messenger Platform.
+   * From the app page, find and click on *Set Up* for Messenger .You’ll be redirected to the Messenger Platform.
    *  Find the Access Tokens section and Click on *Add or Remove Pages*, select your page and click *Done* .